aa4cc/evp/README.md

 ## Content of this repository

 This project contains modules to simulate emergency vehicle preemption approach which is based on the model of queue of vehicles (queue discharge) and V2X communication.
 There are also two SUMO scenarios which demonstrate this approach.
-See the publication for details: (TODO: add link).
+See the publication for details and consider citing if you use any part of the repository: (TODO: add link).

 ### OMNeT++ modules:
 The following modules are implemented and can be found (NED files as well as C++ implementations) in `qdp_veins/src/qdp_veins`.